Electric Vehicle Events ● Videos ● Shows ● Articles ● Presentations ● Talks ● Meetings

 They had over 100 registrants.
 On display in the park were electric BMWs, Teslas, LEAFs, Zoes, Mitsubishis and Mike Schooling showed a Mazda RX8 that Indra had converted to electric power.
 It was such a success that it was decided to run three more events in 2015.

 It soon became self-evident that the original team needed strengthening.
-Fortunately several volunteers came forward with the skills to fill the gaps.
+Fortunately, several volunteers came forward with the skills to fill the gaps.
 Sheila Joynes and Stephen Bell undertook the role of Ambassadors, attending events across the counties and spreading the good word of electric vehicles, whilst travelling the UK in their own Nissan LEAF.
-Such is their enthusiasm for the Leaf they have recently ordered the latest model, trading in their original which is now nearing five years old.
+Such is their enthusiasm for the Leaf they upgraded their original 2014 24kWh model to a new 62kWh 3.zero e+ in August 2019.

-Through Sheila and Stephen ElectrAA has added the power of video production and photography.
+Sheila and Stephen ElectrAA have also added their skills in video production and photography.
 You can see examples here.

 The newest recruits to ElectrAA are Mark Garnett, David Dewson and Peter McCree and a partnership between ElectrAA and Classic Shows has enabled us to exhibit electric vehicles at events with over 20,000 attendees.